St0lenThunda/ATOS/README.md

 - [ ] Add settings page for:
   - [ ] Save to local vs save to backend (file for now)
   - [ ] themes
+  - [ ] Add StoryBook for documentation and prototyping

 ## AI Suggestions